Warren Billings: Trial

 Billings was arrested along with Thomas Mooney and his wife Rena and a driver named Israel Weinberg.

 The trials of both Warren and Mooney were being followed extensively and it is alleged that the witnesses were coached by detective Swanson and by the prosecutors, D.A.
 Charles Fickert and deputy D.A.
 Eddie Cunha.
-Billings and Mooney were convicted and were sentenced to be hanged.
-Shortly after the socialist party tried to expel Mooney and Billings.
+Billings and Mooney were convicted, Billings of second degree murder and Mooney of first degree murder.
+Billings was sentenced to life in prison and Mooney was sentenced to death.
+Shortly after, the socialist party tried to expel Mooney and Billings.
 There was world wide outrage and US President Woodrow Wilson got involved and asked California Governor William Stephens to step in and reduce their sentence to life imprisonment, or at least stay the impending execution.
 Later, in 1926 a Committee for Pardon was organized for him.

 In prison

-In 1918, Billings and Mooney’s sentence was changed to life imprisonment.
+In 1918, Mooney's sentence was changed to life imprisonment.
 Billings was active in prison as an assistant foreman in the prison shoe factory.
 He studied law and Latin.
 His studies in law would allow him to assist lawyers after his release.
 He also was in constant contact with a woman named Josephine Rudolph.
 He later married her in 1940.
 Mooney was let out of prison first and was pardoned.
 There were tensions between Mooney and Billings over money for Billings' pardon committee.